govend/govend/README.md

 ```

-You can now ignore the large `vendor/` directory and pass the small `vendor.yml` file to your buddy.
+You can now ignore the large `vendor/` directory and pass the small `vendor.yml`
+file to your buddy.
-Your buddy can run `$ govend` and will get the exact same dependency versions as specified by `vendor.yml`.
+Your buddy can run `$ govend` and will get the exact same dependency versions
+as specified by `vendor.yml`.

-This is how a team of developers can ensure reproducible builds if they do not want to check the `vendor/` directory into a version control system.
+This is how a team of developers can ensure reproducible builds if they do not
+want to check the `vendor/` directory into a version control system.

-> Note: It is still a best practice to check in the `vendor/` directory to your VCS.
+> Note: It is still a best practice to check in the `vendor/` directory to your
+VCS.

-# Update Locked Vendored Packages
+# Update Locked Packages

-If you would like to update a particular vendored package to its latest version use the `-u` flag:
+If you would like to update a particular vendored package to its latest version
+use the `-u` flag:

 ```Bash
 $ govend -u github.com/gorilla/mux
 ```

-If you would like to update all the vendored packages to their latest versions run:
+If you would like to update all the vendored packages to their latest versions
+run:

 ```Bash
 $ govend -u
 ```

-If you want to update a particular vendored package to a particular revision, update the relevant `rev:` value inside the `vendor.yml` file.
+If you want to update a particular vendored package to a particular revision,
+update the relevant `rev:` value inside the `vendor.yml` file.
 Then to update to that specific revision hash run:

 ```Bash
 $ govend -l
 ```

+# Prune Packages
+Sometimes large repositories must be downloaded to satisfy a singular package
+dependency.
+This generates a lot of dead files if you are checking in `vendor/`
+to your VCS.

+The `--prune` flag will use the known dependency tree to remove or prune out
+all unused package leaving you with only relevant code.

+> Note: When pruning occurs it removes not only unused packages, but also files
+that start with `.`, `_` and files that end with `_test.go`.
+This is because
+pruning is highly likely to break third party tests.

-# Hold Locked Vendored Repos
+# Hold onto Packages
 If you stop using or importing a package path in your project code, `govend`
 will remove that package from your `vendor.yml`.
 Its how `govend` cleans up
 after you and keeps `vendor.yml` tidy.